nihirash/ZINC/README.md

  * BBCBasic V - produces CP/M error on almost any non vanilla BDOS implementation(source code shows that it was developed mostly for runinng under RunCPM).

   Honestly, I think It will be easier port it to MOS than fix execution under ZINC.

+ * Buffered input can be interrupted with ESC with application termination(instead CTRL+C in vanilla CP/M)

 ## Development